zhaoou/notes/ml/ml_intro.md

 * points closest to the hyperplane(line) are called support vectors

-#### Multidimentional SVM
+#### Multidimensional SVM

-* in a complex situation we can add calculate another dimension of data to spread the datapoint into more dimensions and use a plane to separate the points:
+* in a complex situation we can calculate another dimension of data to spread the datapoint into more dimensions and use a plane to separate the points:
 ```
 |     0
 | 0  *    0